bigcommerce/dev-docs/markdown/api-docs/developers-guide-headless.md

 subtitle: " Add the following object to the settings array"
 lineNumbers: true
 -->
-Edit the schema.json file and add the following object to the settings array.
+Edit the `schema.json`file (Cornerstone)  and add the following object to the settings array.

 ```json
 {